mwgeurts/snc_extract/README.md

 ## Description

 The Sun Nuclear Data Extraction Tools are a compilation of functions that extract data from [Sun Nuclear](http://www.sunnuclear.com) application and detection system exported files into MATLAB structures and arrays, including the SNC ArcCHECK&reg; and IC Profiler&#8482; systems.
-These tools are used in various applications, including [viewray_mlc](https://github.com/mwgeurts/viewray_mlc), [viewray_fielduniformity](https://github.com/mwgeurts/viewray_fielduniformity), and [viewray_radiso](https://github.com/mwgeurts/viewray_radiso).
 ArcCHECK and IC Profiler are trademarks of Sun Nuclear Corporation.
 MATLAB is a registered trademark of MathWorks Inc.

 ## Installation